What types of dances do you do?

 I've never done [a particular] Swedish or Norwegian folk dance before.
 Is that a problem?

 Not at all!
-Many of this year's participants have never done Hallingspringar or all the Föllinge dances before and that’s why they are coming to camp!
-Even those of us that have learned some of the dances before need a refresher course and are always picking up something new from the different instructors.
+Many of our 2026 camp's participants have never done Springleik frå Lom before and that’s why they came to camp!
+Even those of us who have learned some of the dances before need a refresher course and are always picking up something new from the different instructors.

 Can you explain how dances are traditionally learned?

-Dances are taught by the instructors showing the dance step by step and figure by figure over multiple days.
 Traditionally people learned dances by watching and dancing with family members or experienced dancers.
-At camp, the dance teachers will review steps and figures and build upon those steps and figures until you have an entire dance.
+At camp, our dance teachers teach a dance step by step and figure by figure over multiple days until you have an entire dance.

 Tell me more about the dance classes I might take.